ranjitster/Ener-Mod/README.md

 Ener-Mod
 ========
-This repository will hold code for data restructuring, for use in energy modeling.
+This repository will hold code for data restructuring and statistics, for use in energy modeling.